Preflight-HQ/CypressTestAutohealPlugin/README.md

 require('@preflight-hq/preflight-cypress-plugin')
 ```

-## Create an account on https://app.preflight.com/get-started?afmc=cypressPlugin
+## Create an account on [Preflight.com](https://app.preflight.com/get-started?afmc=cypressPlugin)
- - The API key will be generated for you after creating account.
+ - The API key will be generated for you automatically after creating account.
+ - Alternatively you can go to [Account Settings / API](https://app.preflight.com/account/api) to generate a new one.

 ## Set API key in your test environment
 - You can set key in code like  `Cypress.PreflightApiKey = [YOUR_API_KEY];`